nlenno1/nick-lennon-drummer-ms1/README.md

 # Design

 ## Colour Scheme
-The main colours used throughout the website are a mixture of Blue primarily with Black, Silver, White and Peach highlights.
+The main colours used throughout the website are a mixture of Blue primarily (#5C93AE, #1E5671 and #0D3B51) with Light Orange as the contrast color (#FFDFBA) and Black, Silver, White highlights.
+I used the original colour of Blue Green (#5C93AE) with the [Color Scheme Designer](http://colorschemedesigner.com/csd-3.5/) to select complimentary colours for this project.

 The chosen colour scheme is to give the website a modern and friendly feel that will appeal to the wide demographic.